Sebastian Gorka: Views on Islam

-The Historical Order of Vitéz
+Historical Order of Vitéz

 The Order of Vitéz was a Hungarian order of merit founded in 1920 to reward heroic soldiers.
 It entitled the bearer to the title vitéz (literally: "valiant"), as well as a grant of land.
 The title was inheritable, passing from father to son.
 Like all such orders in Hungary, it was disbanded at the end of World War II.

-The U.S. State Department lists this order among organizations having been "under the direction of the Nazi government of Germany" during World War II.
+The U.S. State Department lists the Order of Vitéz among organizations that were "under the direction of the Nazi government of Germany" during World War II.
 Since then, a number of private associations have worked to restore the order.
 The most notable of these is the Historical Order of Vitéz.
 This Order granted Gorka's father, Paul Gorka, their title in 1979 in recognition of his resistance to the post-war Soviet occupation of Hungary.

 Paul Gorka's memoir Budapest elárulva ("Budapest betrayed") identifies him on its cover as "v.
 Gorka Pál", where the "v" is an abbreviation for the title vitéz.
 Sebastian Gorka has adopted the title in this way in a number of his publications, notably his PhD thesis and his writings for the Gatestone Institute.
 He also used the title in his June 2011 testimony before the House Armed Services Committee.

 In 2017, Gorka appeared on Fox News on the evening of the U.S. presidential inauguration wearing a badge, tunic, and ring of the Order of Vitéz.
-This has given rise to claims that Gorka himself is a Nazi sympathizer.

-New York Times reporter Maggie Haberman wrote in April 2017 that Gorka "has been accused of having links to far-right groups in Europe", while The Guardian reported that the Order of Vitez, whose medal Gorka wore to Donald Trumps inaugural ball, "has been linked by some to Nazi colluders".
+This gave rise to claims that Gorka himself is a Nazi sympathizer.
+New York Times reporter Maggie Haberman wrote in April 2017 that Gorka "has been accused of having links to far-right groups in Europe", and The Guardian reported that the Order of Vitez, whose medal Gorka wore to Donald Trump's inaugural ball, "has been linked by some to Nazi colluders".

-His father, Paul Gorka, was never a member of the original order and received a "Vitéz" medal from Hungarian exiles "for his resistance to dictatorship" in 1979.
+Gorka's father, Paul, was never a member of the original order and received a "Vitéz" medal from Hungarian exiles "for his resistance to dictatorship" in 1979.
 Gorka himself stated that he wears this medal in remembrance of his father, who was awarded the decoration for his efforts to create an anti-communist, pro-democracy organization at the university he attended in Hungary.
-Robert Kerepeszki, Hungarian expert of the Order of Vitéz, has confirmed that there were ruptures in the organization of the Order of Vitéz on the question of Nazism during the war, many of them died fighting against Hungarian Nazi sympathizers, and Gorka's medal had nothing to do with the war period, but was awarded "for his resistance to dictatorship."
+Robert Kerepeszki, a Hungarian expert on the Order of Vitéz, has confirmed that there were ruptures in the organization of the Order of Vitéz on the question of Nazism during the war, many of them died fighting against Hungarian Nazi sympathizers, and Gorka's medal had nothing to do with the war period, but was awarded "for his resistance to dictatorship".
 The tunic that Gorka wore was just a traditional Hungarian jacket, known as a bocskai.